ChrisWilliamson11/blender-assistant-mcp/README.md

 download the required python wheels with download_wheels.py

-package the extension with build_extension.py
+package the extension with scripts/build_extension.py

+Usage:
+- python scripts/build_extension.py
+- python scripts/build_extension.py --dry-run
+- python scripts/build_extension.py --output-dir dist

 install in blender as per usual, when its installed you can download models in the preferences, or point it to your existing Ollama models folder.